cheapjack/AlgaeBioPlasticLab/docs/Workshop2.md

 Dry in a food dehydrator for 11hrs at 35º, but you can also air-dry the poured mix in a baking tray in a dry warm room for 24 hours, or a fan oven on the lowest possible temperature for 4-6hrs.
 Once the film dries, carefully peel off.

+## Materiom

+You can find great [resources on Materiom](https://materiom.org/projects) the open source portal to all things biomaterials.
+Good luck making them!!
+Most of them are more than possible to do at home.

 ## Foldscopes 🔬